SkyBall™ Official Rules

 Scoring System

-- At 4-4, a tiebreaker to 5 points is played (win by 2)
+- Games are played to 11 points (win by 2)

 Gameplay Regulations